poppingtonic/CSSR/README.md

 ## 2. Obtaining and Installing the Program

-The code for CSSR can be obtained [here](http://bactra.org/CSSR/).
+The code for CSSR can be obtained, using `git clone https://github.com/barak/CSSR.git`, or [here](http://bactra.org/CSSR/).
 If you'd like to set up a new archive for it, we'd appreciate hearing about it.

 From any site, download the CSSR-v0.1.tar.gz file for the code.
 When gunzipped